 If you’re not satisfied with the product in any way you should contact customer support an you will receive a return authorization number and instructions on how to return the product.

-Overall, Apidexin seems like another one of those over-hyped diet pills that are everywhere.
+In the end, I feel that Apidexin is just another one of those over-hyped diet pills that are everywhere.

-Personally, I’m not too big on some of the herbal ingredients and the amount of caffeine in this product.
+Personally, I’m not too big on some of the herbal ingredients, or the unnecessary amounts of caffeine in this product.

 The lack of customer reviews on the official website is also a red flag for me.

-If you want to take a chance and it doesn’t work out then it’s not too big of a loss because of the price.
+If for some reason you want to take a chance and it doesn’t work out, then it’s not too big of a loss because of the super-low price.

 But if you want a proven fat burner and appetite suppressant, there are much better options out there with plenty of customer review to back them up.